 The underlying assumption in this section is that confrontations are one of the best indicators of intergroup relationships, particularly if their areas of operation overlap.
-To delineate areas of operation, the figures show proxy of fatalities related to the groups in question.
 This shall therefore be explored below.

 Al Shabab and Islamic State in Somalia

 The relationship between al Shabab and Islamic State in Somalia is a hostile one.
 Since the final decision to side with al Qaida was made, pro-Islamic State elements have been systematically targeted, both within the ranks of al Shabab and Islamic State in Somalia itself by al Shabab's secret police Amniyat (The Organization for World Peace, 2020).
 Even despite the visible territorial segregation of ISS's and al Shabab's areas of operation, confrontations are rife both in Puntland and in Southern Somalia.